rsdoiel/antenna/planet.md

 ---

-## Australian woman accused of murders with toxic mushrooms gives her account of fatal lunch
+## Australian woman says 'possibility' foraged mushrooms were in fatal lunch served to in-laws

 date: 2025-06-04, from: CBC, World News